developledh/MatCAT/README.md

 ## 📝 Usage Instructions
 1. **Set up the required directory and files** as mentioned in the structure above.
 2. **Ensure Python and VASP are properly installed** on your system.
-3. **Run the scripts in sequence** to perform automated calculations.
+3. **Run the scripts will perform automated calculations in sequence (Optimization -> Making_CHGCAR -> dos -> band)**
 4. **Monitor and analyze results** from the generated output files.

 ## 📌 Future Enhancements
 - Expanding support for additional VASP calculations
-- Improving automatic modeling for metal-halide
+- Improving automatic modeling mainly for metal-halide
+- Improving automatic modeling mainly for interface
 - Improving error handling and logging
-- Enhancing parallel computation capabilities
+- Improvement of output data collection

 ## 👥 Authors & Contributors
 This tool was developed by the **Advanced Nano Materials Design Laboratory**.